alicemunsal/dohex/DoHex.md

 3. Event Sourcing
 4. CQRS

-When we need out-process robust communication for our components we can use **Event Sourcing**.
+When we need out-process robust communication for our components, **Event Sourcing** can be used.
 We can directly connect necessary components to event streaming platform through its adapters, or we can connect our event bus to event streaming platform.

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Deployment.png)